mroget/mroget.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Mathieu Roget and I'm a PhD student in the <a href='https://www.lis-lab.fr/'>LIS</a> <a href='https://cana.lis-lab.fr/'>CaNa</a> team (in Marseille) advised by Prof. <a href='https://www.giuseppe-dimolfetta.com/'>Giuseppe Di Molfetta</a>.
+My name is Mathieu Roget and I am a post-doctorate researcher at the Réunion [TODO] University.
+Before that, I got my PhD at <a href='https://www.univ-amu.fr/en'>Université Aix-Marseille</a>/<a href='https://www.lis-lab.fr/'>LIS</a> and my master in <a href='http://www.ens-lyon.fr/en/'>ENS Lyon</a>.

-I'm currently studying quantum walk, distributed quantum computing and quantum machine learning.
-I also teach at <a href='https://www.univ-amu.fr/en'>Université Aix-Marseille</a>.

-Previously, I completed a bachelor and master degree in computer science at <a href='http://www.ens-lyon.fr/en/'>ENS Lyon</a> and a bachelor degree in mathematics at <a href='https://www.univ-lyon1.fr/en'>Université Lyon 1</a>.

-My current research are focused on trying to tackle several problematics of distributed quantum computing (algorithms, implementation, quantum noise, ...) using quantum walk.
+My current researches focus on leveraging quantum walks to address complex problem in protein sciences.
+This project is a collaborative effort between <a href='https://www.energylab.re/'>ENERGY-Lab</a>, <a href='https://quisa.tech/'>QUISA</a> and <a href='https://www.dsimb.inserm.fr/'>DSIMB</a>.